rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [fourth ecumenical council](https://orthodoxwiki.org/Fourth_Ecumenical_Council))
 that Christ has two wills and
 that Christ is both God and man.
-This necessarily implies that man's free will not only exists but that it can be redeemed in Christ.
+This necessarily implies that man's *free will* not only exists but that it can be redeemed in Christ.
 Note also how the human will of Christ not only was tempted by Satan, but also participates in the will of the father, with perfect obedience so as to glorify God (the father).
-Christ's human will participated harmoniously with His divine will, and in a way that makes it possible for us to do, participating harmoniously with the divine sovereign will.
+Christ's human will participated harmoniously with His divine will, and in a way that makes it possible for us to participate harmoniously with His divine sovereign will.
-By coming to Christ we find in Christ an answer to the free will question;
+By coming to Christ we find in Christ an answer to the "free will* question;
- and we find affirmation that any interpretation that denies or compromises free will or that denies or compromises God's ultimate sovereignty, any such views are as heretical and false as denying that Christ is both God and man.
+ and we find affirmation that any interpretation that denies or compromises free will or that denies or compromises God's ultimate sovereignty, any such compromised views are as heretical and false as denying that Christ is both God and man.
 Only by affirming that Christ is both God and man, such that man is both free and completely subject to God's sovereignty, can we make sense of the Bible.
 This is what is traditionally known as synergism